saibacloud/weak/CWE-79/README.md

 **Reflected XSS (in `/search`):**

-***This example is a QoL, it shows the user what they typed, but nothing is stored in the server, this just takes user input and injects into HTML directly***
+***This example is a QoL feature, it just shows the user what they typed as a response to their input and injects into HTML directly, nothing is stored on the server.***
 ```python

 content_area = f"<div class='box'><h3>You searched for: {q}</h3>"